ZachSaucier/sveltekit-blog/src/lib/posts/2026/vibe-coder.md

 I failed the next submission because I didn't sign the paid app agreement but it didn't tell me I needed to sign that until they rejected my submission.

-The next submission was rejected for 3 reasons, none of which were made clearhow I broke them.
-I asked and they said 2 were not issues and told me what the third was, which I then fixed.
+The next submission was rejected for 3 reasons, none of which were made clear how I broke them.
+I asked for clarification and they said 2 were not issues and gave me additional info about the third was, which I then fixed.

 This confusing back and worth happened several more times.
-If Steve Jobs were watching I think he would have fired some people who were responsible for such a terrible experience.
+If Steve Jobs were watching I think he would have fired people who were responsible for such a terrible experience.

 ### Time taken